 While answering Facebook behavioral interview questions, avoid saying "I" too often and focus on "we."
 This will show that you're a fantastic team player.
 Talk about both your and your team's accomplishments.

 Facebook behavioral interview questions will focus on failures, conflicts, or other difficult situations from your past work experience.
 Even when talking about something that went wrong, find a way to stay positive.
-No matter how much interviewers at Facebook make you talk about failures, you can always focus on the positive side — the valuable lessons you learned and how you applied them next time.
+No matter how much interviewers at Facebook make you talk about failures, you can always focus on the positive side — the valuable lessons you learned and how you apply them next time.
 Do that, and chances are your Facebook behavioral interview will lead to an attractive offer.

 When describing your work experience, use action-oriented words.
 But steer clear of the over-used ones such as “led,” “managed,” and “handled.”
 The idea is to show the recruiter how you made a difference.
 Here are some strong alternatives:

 Everyone’s answer to a behavioral interview question would be different, but there are some qualities that your ideal answers should possess.
 Here are a couple of sample Facebook behavioral interview questions along with the qualities their ideal answers should have:

 Question 1: How good are your relations with your previous project team members?